golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 type: article
 ---

-# Run your Python code on Golem with Ray on Golem
+# Run Python code on Ray on Golem

 This documentation is designed for developers wanting to run their **Python code** on Golem.
 We will use **Ray** to parallelize the code and **Ray on Golem** to execute it.